Continuous Positional Payoffs: Subexponential-time Algorithm

 It is instructive to visualize this proposition by imagining the set of positional strategies of one of the players (say, Max) as a \emph{hypercube}.
 Namely, in this hypercube there will be as many dimensions as there are nodes of Max.
 A coordinate, corresponding to a node $u\in V_\Max$, will take values in the set of edges that start at $u$.
 Obviously, vertices of such a hypercube are in a one-to-one correspondence with positional strategies of Max.
 Let us call two vertices \emph{neighbors} of each other if they differ in exactly one coordinate.
 Now, Proposition \ref{local_imp} means the following: any vertex $\sigma$, maximizing $\sum_{u\in V} \Val[\sigma](u)$ over its neighbors, also maximizes this quantity over the \emph{whole} hypercube.

-So an optimization problem of maximizing $\sum_{u\in V} \Val[\sigma](u)$ (equivalently, finding an optimal positional strategy of Max) has the following remarkable feature: all its \emph{local} maxima are also \emph{global}.
+So the optimization problem of maximizing $\sum_{u\in V} \Val[\sigma](u)$ (equivalently, finding an optimal positional strategy of Max) has the following remarkable feature: all its \emph{local} maxima are also \emph{global}.
 For positional strategies of Min the same holds for the minima.
-Optimization problems with this feature are in a focus of numerous works, starting from a classical area of convex optimization.
+Optimization problems with this feature have been studied in numerous works, starting from a classical area of convex optimization.

 Observe that in our case this local-global property is \emph{recursive}; i.e., it holds for any restriction to a \emph{subcube} of our hypercube.
 Indeed, subcubes correspond to subgraphs of our initial game graph, and for any subgraph we still have Proposition \ref{local_imp}.
 Bj{\"o}rklund and Vorobyov~\cite{bjorklund2005combinatorial} noticed that a similar phenomenon occurs for all classical positionally determined payoffs.
 In turn, they showed that any optimization problem on a hypercube with this recursive local-global property admits a randomized algorithm which is subexponential in the dimension of a hypercube.
 In our case, this yields a randomized algorithm for the strategy synthesis problem which is subexponential in the number of nodes of a game graph.